-In this blog post I’m sharing the SEO basics that every blogger should perform on their posts before they hit publish.
+I can’t stress enough how important SEO is.
+That’s why in this blog post, I’m excited to share some SEO basics that every blogger should apply before they hit publish.

 I’ve even created a free printable checklist for you to download, print out so that its easy to have something to refer to when you write your posts.